carrolldominic/smart-filings/README.md

 ## About
 A web app built with Node.js/Express.js for quick, clean surfing of SEC filings and enhanced functionality.
+Inspired by features in BamSEC, S&P Cap IQ Pro, etc.

 ## Live Demo
 You can view the live demo of the project here: [Smart Filings](https://smart-filings.vercel.app/)
 ## Dependencies